 All trench dewatering pumps shall have a sediment control/capture mechanism at the discharge of the pump hose.
 Discharging into an inlet that has inlet protection installed does not count as having sediment control/capture mechanism installed.
 All trench dewatering shall be in accordance with WDNR Technical Standard 1061.
-Type II geotextile bags require a polymer additive for effective treatment with clay loam, silty clay, and clay soils.
+Geotextile bags and geotextile filter basins require a polymer additive for effective treatment with clay loam, silty clay, and clay soils.